-Pickle juice is one of those magic elixirs that helps your body and your mind recuperate from the everyday in surprising ways.
-It’s no surprise that when we talked about the benefits of drinking pickle juice, people listened.
+Pickle juice is one of those magic elixirs that help your body and your mind recuperate from every day in surprising ways.
+It's no surprise that when we talked about the benefits of drinking pickle juice, people listened.
 From easing muscle cramps, from leg cramps to PMS, to extending longevity, pickle brine just so happens to be one of the most inexpensive remedies around.
 And it just got even easier to get your regular intake with this gallon of pickle juice on Amazon.

 Gone are the days of buying huge jars of pickles just to drink the dill juice when the pickles are finished.
-Well, those days certainly aren’t gone because we still need to get our dill pickle and pickleback shot fixes, but now you can just drink pickle juice whenever you want!
-Pour up a glass with the Best Maid Dill Juice for only $25.95.
+Well, those days certainly aren't gone because we still need to get our dill pickle and pickleback shot fixes, but now you can just drink pickle juice whenever you want!
+Pour up a glass with the Best Maid Dill Juice for only $25.95, and you no longer have to wonder where to buy pickle juice.

 Born in Mansfield, Texas in 1926, Best Maid began as a mayonnaise company from the kitchen of Mildred Dalton, whose husband Jessie Otis Dalton operated a small single room grocery store in Fort Worth, outside of Dallas for those unfamiliar with the Lone Star State.